Hollywood & Gaming

 Becoming One

 From gaming toward film and TV: The creative infrastructure of major game studios has quietly become indistinguishable from a film production.
-Naughty Dog, the studio behind The Last of Us, operates with casting directors, a full composers orchestra, and narrative teams that rival the best TV writers' rooms.
-The result speaks for itself — the HBO adaptation of The Last of Us is widely considered one of the best video game adaptations ever made, partly because the source material was already written and performed to a near-cinematic standard.
-Pedro Pascal and Bella Ramsey weren't adapting a story so much as inhabiting performances that already existed in detailed form.
+Naughty Dog operates with casting directors, a full composer's orchestra, and narrative teams that rival the best TV writers' rooms.
+The HBO adaptation of The Last of Us worked because the source material was already written and performed to a near-cinematic standard — Pedro Pascal and Bella Ramsey weren't adapting a story so much as inhabiting performances that already existed in detailed form.
 The game had done the heavy lifting.

 What's new and genuinely significant is the simultaneous worldbuilding model.
-Franchises like Destiny, Halo, or The Witcher no longer have a single "original" medium that others adapt from.
+Franchises like Destiny, Halo, and The Witcher no longer have a single original medium.
 The lore, the characters, the world — these develop across games, shows, comics, and merchandise in parallel.
-There's no hierarchy of canon anymore.
-The IP just lives across everything at once.
+The same parent companies own all of it.

 Consolidation Problem